Kemper County Integrated Gasification Combined Cycle (IGCC) Power Plant, Mississippi, United States of America

 Front-end engineering for the Kemper county energy project began in 2008, with site preparation and earthworks starting in 2010.

 Sierra club, an environmental group, challenged the project in court in 2011.
 Mississippi Public Service Commission had certified the Kemper project in 2010.
-However, the project is not currently affected by any legal issues, with Mississippi Power moving forward with construction.
+However, the project was further not affected by any legal issues, allowing Mississippi Power to move forward with construction.

 Kemper County IGCC plant details